qferre/atypeak/README.md

 TOBE BE MORE DESCRIPTIVE !

+### Installation

+Works only on linux and macos due to pybedtools

 - Run `make install`, to create a conda environment.

 - Place the input data in *./data/input_raw/* and follow the correct data format, outlined in ./data/input_raw/data_format.md